A Cartography of Open Collaboration in Open Source AI: Mapping Practices, Motivations, and Governance in 14 Open Large Language Model Projects: Discussion

-Grassroots projects employ hybrid governance models, combining centralized coordination with decentralized community development.
-Non-profit-sponsored projects like EleutherAI maintain dual governance modes—maintaining centralized control for critical tools and infrastructure (e.g., GPT-NeoX, LM Evaluation Harness) while supporting bottom-up community self-organization (e.g., through their Discord channel).
-Company-sponsored grassroots projects like the BigScience Workshop and Aya were coordinated by a lead sponsor company --- Hugging Face and Cohere respectively --- but involved large volunteer communities.
-These grassroots models are the ones that showi the largest potential for open collaboration across our surveyed cases, and provide inspiration for both current and future open source AI projects, similar to community-driven OSS projects~\cite{alrawashdeh_user_2020}.
-Future research may support the open source AI ecosystem to further expand on how governance and coordination practices can be designed and function both at small and high scale.
-Complexity further increases as consideration is required on how the peer-production model can accommodate the intricate dependencies across data, software and model collaborations and projects.
+Grassroots projects employ hybrid governance models that combine centralised coordination with decentralised community development.
+Non-profit-sponsored projects like EleutherAI maintain dual governance modes—centralised control over critical tools and infrastructure (e.g., GPT-NeoX, LM Evaluation Harness) while supporting bottom-up community self-organisation (e.g., through their Discord channel).
+Company-sponsored grassroots projects like the BigScience Workshop and Aya were coordinated by lead sponsor companies—Hugging Face and Cohere,, respectively —but involved large volunteer communities.
+These grassroots models are the ones that show the largest potential for open collaboration across our surveyed cases, and provide inspiration for both current and future open source AI projects, similar to community-driven OSS projects~\cite{alrawashdeh_user_2020}.
+Future research may support the open source AI ecosystem by further expanding on how governance and coordination practices can be designed and function at both small and large scales.
+Complexity further increases as consideration is required for how the peer-production model can accommodate intricate dependencies across data, software, and model collaborations and projects.

 While our analysis focused on open LLM project governance models, we note that, apart from copyright concerns and data licensing, the topics of responsible AI practices and safety considerations are largely absent in the findings.
-We note that this absence is striking given the growing policy focus on AI safety governance, especially as open models achieve near-parity with proprietary systems in reasoning, agentic capabilities, and multimodal generation.
+We note that this absence is striking, given the growing policy focus on AI safety governance, especially as open models approach parity with proprietary systems in reasoning, agentic capabilities, and multimodal generation.
 We recommend future research to investigate how open LLM developers are navigating AI safety considerations.